Q. Can the RCD do site visits to provide advice on natural resource problems (e.g. streambank erosion)?

 Q. Can you provide engineering assistance?

 A. Yes, depending on the project.
-We have a Professional Engineer on staff, who can provide assistance through grants or on a fee-for-service basis.
+We have two Professional Engineers on staff, who can provide assistance through grants or on a fee-for-service basis.
 If your project is outside the expertise of our in-house engineer, we can provide you information on local engineering consultants that may be a better fit for your project.